goldcoders/hugofy/README.md

 ## Note On Windows Users
 - majority of the command only runs on [git bash](https://git-scm.com/downloads)
+-
-### Installation
+### Development Installation
 - open gitbash on windows , or terminal on linux / mac
 - go to your Hugo Site Directory: `cd PROJECT_FOLDER`
-- clone this Repo: `git clone https://github.com/goldcoders/hugofy cms`
+- clone this Repo: `git clone https://github.com/thriftapps/cms`
 - go to cms folder: `cd cms`
 - install all the dependencies type command: `yarn`
 - edit .env on your Hugo Site Directory